The 6 Steps I Use to Create Five-Year Plans I Can Actually Stick To [+ Expert Tips]

 4. Keeping a rigid plan that no longer suits you.

 Yes, staying on task with your plan is important, but it is meant to serve you.
 If the plan you originally set no longer suits your needs, it is perfectly fine to make adjustments.
-The plan is not set in stone and it should be revised as needed.
+The plan is not set in stone, and it should be revised as needed.

 Now that we’ve covered our bases, let’s look at some plan examples and templates to help you quickly get started on your own

-5-Year Plan Example
+Five-Year Plan Example

 1. HubSpot

-Best for: Personal or Professional Use
+Best for: Personal or professional use

 Using our downloadable five-year plan template, we were able to create a detailed five-year plan, broken down by year, process, success metric, benefit, and resources.

-five year plan example: HubSpot
+hubspot five year plan example]

-Best for: Professional Use
+Best for: Professional use

-If you’re looking to create a more visual plan to help you stay on track, 24 Slides has an easy-to-customize 5-year business plan template.
 This template has space to include both short and long-term business goals, plus it includes a variety of charts to help you build an engaging presentation.
-It’s a good option if you’d like to create a 5-year plan that can be presented to stakeholders within the company.

 Best for: Personal use

-This personal 5-year personal development plan from Template.Net offers a quick way to jot down your goals and strategize how to achieve them.
-The categories are simple: objective, goals, timeline and activities, and has additional space for you to write out any reminders you’d like to set.
-Be sure to include your “why” in the objective section to keep your reasons for creating the plan top of mind.
+The categories are simple: objective, goals, timeline and activities, and have additional space for you to write out any reminders you’d like to set.

 Accomplish More With a Plan